Tella86/health_tech/README.md

 - **Reports:** View reports of patients over specific periods.
 - **Patient Search:** Search for patients by name and mobile number.
 - **Admin Account Management:** Change admin password.
+- **Zoom and Chat Room Control:** Create and manage Zoom meetings and chat rooms.
+- **SMS Reply:** Reply to emails through SMS on the system.

 ### Patient Module
 - **Dashboard:** View profile, appointments, and book new appointments.